LukasWallrich/personal_webpage/content/stat_consulting/_index.md

 *How much does it cost?*

 I charge 90 GBP per hour, with 20% discount for current PhD students.
 Clients remain in full control of the time spent as I will only work outside of face-to-face or online meetings based on explicit agreement.

+If you have any other questions, please [get in touch](mailto:l.wallrich@bbk.ac.uk).